Requirements for the Criminology & Justice Studies Major

 Major Program Requirements

-All majors take 40 hours of coursework: nine courses plus a Data Analysis lab (28 hours) of core requirements designed to expose them to all major aspects of the field, plus 12 hours for the student’s chosen concentration.
+All majors take 40 hours of coursework: seven courses plus a Data Analysis lab (22 hours) of core requirements designed to expose them to all major aspects of the field, plus 18 hours of electives in any number of specialization areas, 9 of which must be upper division.

 Current program requirements: 40 Total Hours